kaoutamine/kaoutamine/README.md

 # Hi, I'm Kaou 👋

-I'm currently working at **JobCloud** as a **Security Engineer**, collaborating with Cloud Engineers and 150+ Software Engineers to secure our cloud, software, and people.
+I'm working at **JobCloud** as a **Security Engineer**, collaborating with Cloud Engineers and 150+ Software Engineers to secure our cloud, software, and people.

 ## About Me